Superstate Quantum Mechanics: Formulating Fidelity in Rayleigh-quotient Form

+Although this form simplifies certain computational aspects, it is generally not equivalent to (\ref{fidelityDefinitionTextBook}), except in the case of a unitary mapping.

 In the general case, the total fidelity $\mathcal{F}$ (\ref{fidelityStdDefinitionGeneralCase}) is not necessarily quadratic in the quantum channel mapping operators and cannot be represented as (\ref{Fidelity}).
-However, the problem becomes particularly simple for pure state mappings (\ref{purePsiMap}), where
+However, the problem becomes particularly simple for unitary mapping of pure states (\ref{purePsiMap}), where

 is a quadratic function of $\mathcal{U}$.
 Expanding the parentheses yields a simple expression for $S_{jk;j^{\prime}k^{\prime}}$.

 For mixed states (\ref{mixedRhoMap}) general mapping (\ref{KrausOperator}), the situation is more complicated, and no general method is currently available for expressing fidelity as a quadratic function of the mapping operators.
 Various approximations (proxies) can be used to obtain a quadratic form of fidelity, but this approach has its own limitations \cite{belov2024quantumPRE}.
 The situation is somewhat simpler for mixed-state unitary mappings (\ref{operatorTransformU}), where the same quantum channel transforms both $\rho$ and $\sqrt{\rho}$.
 One may consider